-You check the set up of the scenario.
+You check the setup of the scenario.
 It does not contain any issues.

-You make sure to hard test the scenario - the emails send fine also with no issues!
+You make sure to hard-test the scenario - the emails send fine, also with no issues!

-After double-checking all of the above again, you come to the conclusion there is no technical issue with the Welcome Series.
+After double-checking all of the above again, you come to the conclusion that there is no technical issue with the Welcome Series.
 Perhaps the email creative is experiencing fatigue?
 No way the numbers can decline this fast!
-Then, you realize you are getting a lot of email sign ups that look like this.

 If you find yourself in this situation, you are probably being email list bombed.